 Under the current rules, intermediaries are responsible for assessing IR35 status and for making tax and national insurance deductions.
 From 6 April 2021 the responsibility for assessing IR35 status will move from the intermediary to the end client and the responsibility for making tax and national insurance deductions will move from the intermediary to the fee-payer.

 For example, where we are providing temporary recruitment services to our client, then Pure will be the fee-payer however, if the client is engaging directly with the intermediary then they will be the fee-payer and have primary liability.

 There will be an exemption from the change in IR35 rules for small companies.
 Public authorities, medium and large organisations will be in scope of the rules.

-If our clients are affected then they will need to understand the IR35 rules and use reasonable care to reach an accurate IR35 status decision called a Status Determination Statement (SDS).
+If our clients are affected, they will need to understand the IR35 rules and use reasonable care to reach an accurate IR35 status decision called a Status Determination Statement (SDS).

-To help our workers with preparing for this change we have created an IR35 Guide for Workers.
+To help our contractors with preparing for this change we have created an IR35 Guide for PSCs.

 To help our clients with preparing for this change we have created an IR35 Guide for Clients.

 If you require any further support or wish to talk to one of our team surrounding your specific circumstances, please contact us on email@example.com or call 01223 209884.